lkpanganiban/playthrough-llama-index-langchain/README.md

-# Learning Llama Index and Langchain
+# Playthrough Llama Index and Langchain

 This is a toy repo that allow me to learn llama index and langchain.
 This implements an on-prem setup of the langchain and llama_index.